ma-nadeau/DiabetesPredictors_LogisticRegression/README.md

 - `DiabetesHealthIndicators/Results`: Contains the results for logistic regression.

 ## Helper Functions
-The `Helper.py` file contains all the helper functions used throughout this project.
+The `Helper.py` and `PlotHelpers.py` file contains all the helper functions used throughout this project.

 ## Prerequisites
 Make sure you have the following Python libraries installed: